nguyenthanhvuh/class-verification/docs/project.md

 ## Project Ideas

-I encourage you to define your own project (you can also use your current research project for this, **as long as it involves program analysis**.
+I encourage you to define your own project (you can also use your current research project with your own advisor, **as long as it involves program analysis**).
 In case you do not have any ideas, talk to me.